Projective flatness over klt spaces and uniformisation of varieties with nef anti-canonical divisor: Introduction

 \subsection{Main results}

 \approvals{Daniel & yes \\Stefan & yes\\ Thomas & yes}

 Using the canonical extension, we may now formulate the main results.
+Our point of departure is the following.

-\begin{thm}[Miyaoka-Yau Inequality and Semistable Canonical Extension] Let $X$ be an $n$-dimensional, projective klt space.
+\begin{prop}[Miyaoka-Yau Inequality and Semistable Canonical Extension] Let $X$ be an $n$-dimensional, projective klt space.
 If there exists an ample Cartier divisor $H$ on $X$ such that the canonical extension $ℰ_X$ is semistable with respect to $H$, then